-- A rare gas canister brad nailer: If you just found three-hundred bucks in your drawers and don’t know what to do with it, grab the Paslode Gas Canister Brad Nailer.
+- A gas brad nailer is hard to find…but…If you just found three-hundred bucks in your drawer and don’t know what to do with it, grab the Paslode Gas Canister Brad Nailer.
 Like a beautiful freak of nature.

 VIDEO: This gent has the best video on YouTube about the choice: Brad Nailer vs. Finish Nailer

 But if you have to pick one first…16 is the sweet spot.

 A 16 gauge finish nailer, in our view, is the one to have if you just have to have one.

-The results of a poll: we asked some woodworkers, carpenters, and handy-folks, what they would recommend to someone looking to buy only one gun:
+I asked some woodworkers, carpenters, and handy-folks, what they would recommend to someone looking to buy only one gun:

-- brad nailer vs. finish nailer for the homeowner: Finish Nailer
+- brad nailer vs. finish nailer for the homeowner…………… Finish Nailer

-- For the amateur woodworker: Brad nailer
+- For the amateur woodworker……………………………………… Brad nailer

-- brad nailer or finish nailer for the professional woodworker: Both
+- brad nailer or finish nailer for the professional woodworker……………..
+Both

-- brad nailer vs. finish nailer as a gift to any of the above: Brad nailer
+- brad nailer vs. finish nailer as a gift to any of the above…………………….
+Brad nailer

 Want to know how they work?
-Bingo.
+Bingo. (how stuff works website)

 The Ultra Low-Cost Alternative:

-Want to keep it simple?
-Just buy a combination gun: brad-nailer/stapler.
-Looks just like a staple gun…shoots crown staples like a staple gun but also shoots brads of various lengths: the only downside is that the power comes only from your muscle (a good thing if you like simplicity) so your hand will get tired if you are doing a lot.
-I love my Dewalt…Right on the gun they list the other makers’ brad/staple model numbers for refill.
-Confident much?
-Cool move, Dewalt.
+The only downside is that the power comes only from your muscle (a good thing if you like simplicity) so your hand will get tired if you are doing a lot.
+I review this baby in this video.

 Summary: the difference between brad nailer and finish nailer features.